reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

   }
 ...
 ```
-Here we first update the `searchsuggest` Index in step 1 and then perform a search on multiple fields - name and description.
+Here we first update the `searchsuggest` index in step 1 and then perform a search on multiple fields - name and description.
 We also specify `Fuzzyiness.AUTO` to search for closely matching text to account for spelling errors.

-## Fetching Suggestions with Wild-card Search
+### Fetching Suggestions with Wildcard Search
 Next, we build the autocomplete function for the search textbox.
 When we type into the search text field, we will fetch suggestions by performing a wild card search with the characters entered in the search box.

-We build this function in the `fetchRecentSuggestions` method shown here:
+We build this function in the `fetchRecentSuggestions()` method shown here:
 ```java
   public List<String> fetchRecentSuggestions(String query) {
     QueryBuilder queryBuilder = QueryBuilders